 In Fall 2008, Barbara launched two concepts in Boston’s Fort Point neighborhood: Drink, a bar dedicated to the craft of the cocktail, and Sportello (Italian for counter service), her modern interpretation of a diner.
 In Spring 2010, Barbara and her team opened an eagerly anticipated third concept in Boston’s Fort Point neighborhood, Menton, a fine dining restaurant.
 Menton has received numerous accolades since opening, including a praise from both Bon Appétit and Esquire as one of the best new restaurants in 2010, a James Beard Foundation Award nomination for “Best New Restaurant,” and a four star review from The Boston Globe.
 Menton is the only Relais & Châteaux property in Boston, and each year since 2012 has been awarded AAA’s Five Diamond Award and Forbes Travel Guide’s Five-Star Award.
 Barbara is currently the only female in the United States to hold the distinguished title of Grand Chef Relais & Châteaux.

 In 2016, Barbara joined the Eataly Boston team as Chef Collaborator on the fish-focused restaurant, Il Pesce, where she oversees menu development and utilizes local ingredients from purveyors with whom she’s built decades-long relationships.
-In Summer 2017, Barbara will partner with fellow, historic Boston brand, Boston Harbor Cruises to elevate food and beverage options on the BHC private charter fleet as well as reinvigorating menu offerings at other venues on the Harbor.
+In Summer 2017, Barbara partnered with fellow historic Boston brand, Boston Harbor Cruises, to elevate food and beverage options on the BHC private charter fleet as well as to reinvigorate menu offerings at other venues on the Harbor.

 Barbara’s talents have continued to garner praise over the years, both locally and nationally.
 In 2003, The James Beard Foundation named her “Best Chef Northeast” while in 2007, Boston Magazine named Barbara “Best Chef.”
 In 2011, she was named Distinguished Chef by Johnson and Wales University and was also the recipient of the “Women Chefs & Restaurateurs’ Barbara Tropp President's Award.”
 In 2013, Barbara was inducted into the James Beard Foundation’s Who’s Who of Food and Beverage in America, a prestigious group of the most accomplished food and beverage professionals in the country, and also received an honorary doctorate in public service from Northeastern University in recognition of her culinary and philanthropic contributions.
 In 2014 Barbara received her second James Beard Foundation Award, being named “Outstanding Restaurateur;” she is the second woman ever to receive this honor.
 In 2017 she was named to the TIME 100, Time Magazine’s annual list of the world’s most influential people